limitlessloop/vets.gov-status/scripts/migration_status/DVP.md

 Architecture review completed (proposed plan to refactor, rearchitect, etc.)        | Complete     | completed with Osama Lel-Zorkani (ITOPs)
 Approved architecture by ITOPs              |  Complete    | Chris Cardella's team to do; CAS to coordinate with Chris Intake checklist 100% completed               | No     | Checklist under development by CAS; not yet available
-COMPLETED ALL OIT Intake Tasks                 | Complete     | Early migration; many processes, tools, and exit criteria not yet in place.
+COMPLETED ALL OIT Intake Tasks                 | Complete     | This platform supports API development and deployment; for internal and external users.

 ### ECSO / VAEC Detailed Migration Planning
 Task                                              | Status    | Comments (only if yellow or red)